Red Hot Riplets: In popular culture

 The chips are also known outside of St. Louis because of the rappers Murphy Lee and Nelly.
 Murphy Lee wrote a song "Red Hot Riplets" (from the album Murphy's Law) that mentions them in the chorus.
 When Murphy Lee was included in the Rap Snacks line of chips, he had them duplicate the Red Hot Riplets recipe as his flavor of Rap Snacks.

+"Not For Sale in CA" Label

+Due to Acrylamide found in the chip, they have to put on a P65 Warning Label on it or have to reduce the levels of acrylamide to the lowest amount possible.
+But the Old Vienna Chip Company decided to do neither.
+So they cannot be sold in California.